 Coat the chicken in the peri peri sauce.

-Roast for 1 hr 15 minutes adding the potato wedges after 30 minutes.
-Turn the wedges in the juices, season & sprinkle over the cayenne and return to the oven for 30 minutes.
+Roast for 1 hr 15 adding the potato wedges after 30 minutes.
+Turn them in the juices, season & sprinkle over the cayenne.